lkellar/kahoot/README.md

 Alternatively, if the extension is in your toolbar, you can change your shortcuts from there.

-Once finished updated the shortcuts, hit save, and the new shortcuts will instantly be used.
+Once finished updating the shortcuts, hit save, and the new shortcuts will instantly be used.